-After this digression, I now go on to the description of those physical modifications which have actually been effected in some of the above objects prepared by me, without their having been touched at all by Slade.
+After this digression I now go on to the description of those physical modifications which have actually been effected in some of the above objects prepared by me, without their having been touched at all by Slade.

-On the 3rd May of this year at half-past eight in the evening, during a sitting in which, besides myself, Herr O. von Hoffmann took part, there lay on the table with other objects two of the above-mentioned snail-shells.
-I had bought both of them on the morning of the same day from an Italian shell-dealer, who offered his wares for sale at Leipzig fair.
-The smaller shell belonged to a species commonly found here; the larger to a species which, according to the dealer, is found on the shore of the Mediterranean Sea; he wrote down the name of it-Capo Turbus (Lat.
-Caput turbo)-at my desire.
+On the 3rd of May of this year at half-past eight in the evening, during a sitting in which, besides myself, Herr O. von Hoffmann took part, there lay on the table with other objects two of the above-mentioned snail-shells.
+I had bought both of them on the morning of the same day from an Italian shell-dealer, who offered his wares for sale at Leipsic fair.
+The smaller shell belonged to a species commonly found here; the larger to a species which, according to the dealer, is found on the shore of the Mediterranean Sea; he wrote down the name of it - Capo Turbus (Lat.
+Caput turbo) - at my desire.
 The nearly circular aperture of this shell had a diameter of about 43 millimètres, while the smaller one measured only about 32 millimètres in its greatest extent.
-On this evening I had, without definite design, so capped the smaller shell with the larger, that the latter, lying with its opening next the surface of the table, completely hid the former.
+On this evening I had, without definite design, so capped the smaller shell with the larger that the latter, lying with its opening next the surface of the table, completely hid the former.
 This had happened during a sitting in which wholly different manifestations occurred.
 When, now, Slade held a slate under the edge of the table in the usual way to get writing on it, something clattered suddenly on the slate, as if a hard body had fallen on it.
 When immediately afterwards the slate was taken out for examination, there lay upon it the smaller shell which a minute before I had capped with the larger, as above mentioned.
 Since both shells had lain before almost exactly in the middle of the table, untouched and constantly watched by me, here was, therefore, the often observed phenomenon of the so-called penetration of matter confirmed by a surprising and quite unexpected physical fact.
-Reserving the account of numerous other phenomena of this kind to the third volume of my Scientific Treatises, † I yet mention here one very remarkable circumstance.
-Immediately after Mr. Slade drew the slate from under the table with the smaller shell on it, I seized the shell in order closely to examine it for any changes that might have happened in it.
-I was nearly letting it drop, so very
+Reserving the account of numerous other phenomena of this kind to the third volume of my Scientific Treatises, I yet mention here one very remarkable circumstance.
+Immediately after Mr. Slade drew the slate from under the table with the smaller shell on it.
+I seized the shell in order closely to examine it for any changes that might have happened in it.
+I was nearly letting it drop, so very hot had it become.
+I handed it at once to my friend, and he confirmed the fact of its remarkably high temperature.
+This fact is, I believe, of physical importance with regard to one circumstance in the following experiments.